 A comprehensive, hands-on studio course, exploring the technical and theoretical dimensions of motion picture cinematography and lighting, using both 16mm film and mini-DV videotape as creative formats.
 The course covers the practical aspects of camera and lighting techniques as applied to a variety of genres (documentary, narrative and experimental); also screen and analyze a wide range of film and video material as examples of creative cinematography.Prerequisite: FILM 200, FILM 210, or FILM 300, or MFA Filmmaking student

 Throughout history, artists have explored and often romanticized demonized subject matter and categories that fall into the strange and inaccessible.
 Mysticism, magic and the occult have long been attractors to persons working creatively regardless of their spiritual beliefs.
 This thematic course examines various unorthodox traditions and the artists & artworks inspired by them.
 Lectures, screenings and readings focus on the occult and include topics such as: subliminal design, witches & spells, supernatural frequencies, and a guide to satanic verse.
-Although the focus of the works examined in this course are primarily time based, students may complete their projects using a variety of mixed media.Prerequisite: FILM 200, IA 202, IA 210 or MFA Filmmaking student
+Although the focus of the works examined in this course are primarily time based, students may complete their projects using a variety of mixed media.Prerequisite: FILM 200, IA 202, IA 210, MFA Filmmaking student or permission of instructor

 Heroes in all forms, gendered and non-gendered, expand our sense of possibility.
 As a result, similar metaphorical storytelling structures show up globally in narrative, documentary, and experimental films.
 The protagonist, whether human, animal, or of further invention embarks on a journey to seek an answer, goal, or treasure.
 In this course, storytelling structures are examined via Hollywood Blockbusters and International Indie films.
 When truly understood, metaphor is one of the most powerful tools to connect with one’s audience.
 This course enables students interested in genres such as dreamlike-experimental, poetic-documentary, and science fiction to gain a deeper understanding of the universal elements that structure these types of storytelling.
 Additionally, students actively engage in expanding the filmic-definition of a worthwhile life and hero.Prerequisite: FILM 200 or MFA Filmmaking student standing